AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HAPPY_PATHS.md

    - HTTP, timeout, and concurrency limits that might affect large operations.
    - That the server is healthy before proceeding.
 2. Call `list_write_tools` so you know which tools are gated before you attempt them.
 3. Call `list_all_actions` (include_parameters=true).
 This server guarantees each tool exposes a non-null `input_schema` in that listing, synthesizing a minimal object schema when none is published.
-Before you invoke any MCP tool in this session (including tools you think you already understand), call `describe_tool` for that tool and, when applicable, use `validate_tool_args` on your planned `args` object before the first real invocation—especially for write-capable or complex tools.
-When you need metadata or validation for multiple tools, prefer a single `describe_tool` or `validate_tool_args` call with up to 10 tools at once instead of many separate calls.
-Treat this as mandatory, not optional.
-4. Once you know the controller `default_branch`, immediately create or ensure a dedicated feature branch for this task with `ensure_branch` (or `create_branch`), and run discovery tools like `get_repo_dashboard`, `list_repository_tree`, and `get_latest_branch_status` against that feature branch instead of the real default branch.
+For unfamiliar, complex, or write-capable tools, call `describe_tool` and, when applicable, use `validate_tool_args` on your planned `args` object before the first real invocation in this session.
+When you need metadata or validation for multiple tools, prefer a single `describe_tool` or `validate_tool_args` call with up to 10 tools at once instead of many separate calls.4.
+Once you know the controller `default_branch`, immediately create or ensure a dedicated feature branch for this task with `ensure_branch` (or `create_branch`), and run discovery tools like `get_repo_dashboard`, `list_repository_tree`, and `get_latest_branch_status` against that feature branch instead of the real default branch.
 Do not run MCP tools directly against `main`.
 5. If you plan to make any GitHub state changes (commits, branches, PRs, issue updates), plan your write posture:
    - For writes that touch the controller default branch or unscoped write tools, call `authorize_write_actions` before using them so `_ensure_write_allowed` will accept the operation.
    - For commits to feature branches, prefer branch-scoped tools like `commit_workspace`, `commit_workspace_files`, and patch-based helpers.
 These tools pass a `target_ref` and are allowed even when `write_allowed` is `False`, while the controller default branch remains protected behind the write gate.